Second Mortgage Solutions

 Credit Score

-Minimum 660-680 score for most lenders.
-Higher scores qualify for better rates and terms.
+Minimum 660–680 for most lenders.
+Higher scores get better rates and easier approval.

 Debt-to-Income Ratio